ChrisWojcik/position-fixed-test/README.md

 Because Android and iOS have such large market shares, I was much more aggressive in "blacklisting" other mobile browsers/devices, sometimes without regard to version.
 However, if I could find good evidence that a browser/device provided strong support for "position:fixed" I tried to account for that.
+I don't have access to all of the listed devices, so in some cases I had to resort to using online references.
 Any help on making the test more accurate would be greatly appreciated.

 ## Some Major Major Caveats
 The obvious downside to this approach is that as new devices come out, the list of userAgents